Standing in Your Light

 Another layer that revealed itself was the role of ancestral and energetic entanglement.

-I came to understand that not all energies are what they appear to be.
+Through the support of skilled practitioners, I came to understand that not all energies are what they appear to be.

 We are not separate from these lineages.

-As these ancestral threads were cleared and brought into harmony,
+As these ancestral threads were cleared and brought into harmony, something within me softened.

-but because I was no longer carrying the weight of something older within it.
+The feeling of betrayal that had surfaced so strongly began to dissolve—not because the experience changed, but because I was no longer carrying the weight of something older within it.

 Power, Control, and Letting Go

-There was also a deeper truth that emerged—
+There was also a deeper truth that emerged—one that required honesty with myself.

+At times, I felt a pull to help.
+To clarify.
 To support another in seeing what I could see.

 But I came to understand that this, too, was a pattern.

 Not everyone is asking to be met in that way.
+Not everyone is ready to see themselves clearly.

 And it is not my role to guide someone into awareness they have not chosen.